nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 The Nuxeo Retention Management addon offers 2 modes:
  - **Standard mode**: This mode is made for maximum flexibility, and will be our usual recommendation.
 It offers multiple architecture choices depending on your compliance needs and allows using all the retention features with all the storage options supported by Nuxeo Platform.
 Compliance with SEC Rule 17a-4 is supported: WORM storage is an option.

  - **Strict mode (formerly known as compliance mode)**: this mode is designed for companies who want to use their whole Nuxeo instance as a records management solution holding SEC-17A4 compliant records first and foremost, planning limited use beyond this use case.
 Using it as is provides the benefit of being certified with SEC Rule 17A-4 compliance out of the box, at the cost of some functional [limitations](#limitations).
-This mode requires the usage of Amazon S3 [Compliance mode]({{page page='nuxeo-retention-installation'}}#s3-configuration-requirements) for WORM storage support.
+This mode requires the usage of Amazon S3 object lock in [compliance mode]({{page page='nuxeo-retention-installation'}}#s3-configuration-requirements) for WORM storage support.

 ## Standard Mode Specificities